A shaving soap may be the secret to luxurious shaves that men look for.

 This is just one way of manufacturing this product and shouldn’t be the only criteria you look at.

-Biggest advantage of a triple milled soap would be longevity – a puck will last for a few months.
+The most significant advantage of a triple-milled soap would be longevity – a puck will last for a few months.
 But it’ll take the longest to prep because you’ll have to soak it in hot water before creating a decent lather.

 Which of the two is better?

-If you don’t have time it takes to prep a hard soap then go with the “croap” because it takes less than a minute to load.
+If you don’t have the time it takes to prep a hard soap, then go with the “croap” because it takes less than a minute to load.

-But there are brands that do not require any soaking at all.
+But some brands do not require any soaking at all.
 One brand that comes to mind is the D.R.
 Harris – one of the oldest brands in wet shaving.

-If there’s any reason to use a shaving soap over shaving cream.
-It would be the incredibly slick lather it produces where the blade will literally glide over skin.
+If there’s any reason to use a shaving soap over the shaving cream.
+It would be the incredibly slick lather it produces where the blade will literally glide over the skin.

-I’ve seen a glycerin based soap that performed well and bad.
-Likewise with a tallow base soap.
+I’ve seen a glycerin-based soap that performed well and bad, likewise with a tallow based soap.

 It all boils down to the ingredient list and ratio to create just the right slickness and protection.